The child understood by 9.05 am, without going through a meltdown.

 - The health form says nothing about what really helps

-- You discover each child's particularities at the first frustration
+- You discover the particularities at the first frustration

-- The activity leader who takes over at the holidays starts from scratch
+- The activity leader taking over during the holidays starts from scratch

-- The parent retells it at every sign-up
+- The parent tells the story again at every sign-up

 With myHandiQR recommended to the family

-- A QR scanned in 30 seconds, profile up to date, in writing
+- A QR code scanned in 30 seconds, profile up to date, in writing

 - Introduction, how to help, what to avoid, already written

-- The next activity leader scans the same QR, reads the same profile
+- The next activity leader scans the same QR code, reads the same profile

 - Not a medical file